You might qualify for a $1,400 stimulus check and not even know it

 The child tax credit stimulus checks also start July 15.
 They’ll either be for $250 or $300, per eligible child and will come once a month through December.
 Payment will happen each month on the 15th, except for August 13.
 The full amount that families are getting will be for either $3,000 or $3,600 — again, for each eligible child.

-The six imminent checks will provide half of that amount, and a tax credit next year will comprise the balance.Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+The six imminent checks will provide half of that amount, and a tax credit next year will comprise the balance.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission